Shazam (DC Comics): DC Rebirth

 After a year of living in the Vázquez home, Billy and his foster siblings have taken to having fun fighting crime around Philadelphia as the Shazam Family.
 While exploring the Rock of Eternity, Eugene finds a formerly sealed-off area of the Rock: an abandoned train station leading to the seven realms of an unexplored world known as the Magic Lands.
+During his adventures, Billy Batson meets his biological father and defeats Superboy-Prime.